AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/nix/Nix.md

 The recommended way to install Nix is by using the [lix installer](https://git.lix.systems/lix-project/lix#installation), which is open source.

-Another popular way to go about it is to use the
+Another popular way to go about it is to use the [Determinate Systems installer](https://github.com/DeterminateSystems/nix-installer?tab=readme-ov-file#determinate-nix-installer).

 # Resources
 [nix.dev](https://nix.dev/tutorials/first-steps/index.html) ^7d39a4